Essential Tulum Packing List

 Additional Items to Bring to Riviera Maya

 I wanted to include a few more useful things you might want to pack for the Riviera Maya.
-These items are easy to overlook but will undoubtedly come in handy during your vacation.
+These items are easy to overlook but will undoubtedly be helpful during your vacation.

-- A water bottle – You can’t drink tap water in Mexico.
+- A water bottle —You can’t drink tap water in Mexico.
 Reduce single-use plastics!
 Most accommodations have garrafones (large bottles of filtered water) available for guests to refill their bottles.
 Pack your favorite reusable bottle for your trip.
-I suggest Nalgene because they’re nice and light.
+I suggest Nalgene water bottles because they’re BPA free, durable, and light.

-- A tote bag – I take my Baggu shopping bag everywhere.
+- A tote bag—I take my Baggu shopping bag everywhere.
 It’s perfect for getting groceries, trips to the lavandería, and stashing extra items that won’t fit in my suitcase at the end of the trip!
-They fold up into a tiny pouch so you can pop it in your purse or daypack in case you need it.
+They fold into a small pouch for your bag.

 What do People Wear in Tulum?

 Tulum is Mexico’s boho beach paradise.
-Locals may dress relatively conservatively to go to work, but you’ll see lots of people wearing beachwear everywhere you go.
+Locals may dress relatively conservatively to go to work, but you’ll see many people wearing beachwear everywhere you go.

 High-end restaurants in Tulum may enforce a dress code.
 Be aware of this in case you’re planning to eat somewhere especially nice.
 You can probably dress up a sundress with strappy sandals and some jewelry to conform.